AdarshRazor/Interview_Prep/ReactJS/Interview/Questions.md

 ### Answers:
 1. **What is React?**
    React is a JavaScript library for building user interfaces, maintained by Facebook.
-It allows developers to create reusable UI components.
+It allows developers to create `reusable UI components`.

 2. **What are the key features of React?**
-   - JSX: JavaScript XML, a syntax extension for writing HTML-like code in JavaScript.
+   - `JSX`: JavaScript XML, a syntax extension for writing HTML-like code in JavaScript.
-   - Components: Building blocks of a React application.
+   - `Components`: Building blocks of a React application.
-   - Virtual DOM: Efficient way of updating the view in a web application.
+   - `Virtual DOM`: Efficient way of updating the view in a web application.
+      ```
+      When JavaScript interacts with the HTML structure, it manipulates the real DOM.
+      Direct manipulation of the real DOM can be slow and inefficient, especially for complex and large applications, because even small changes can cause the entire document to be re-rendered.
+      ```
-   - One-way data binding: Data flows in a single direction.
+   - `One-way data binding`: Data flows in a single direction.
-   - Unidirectional data flow: Ensures the application state is predictable.
+   - `Unidirectional data flow`: Ensures the application state is predictable.

 3. **What are the advantages of using React?**
-   - Easy to learn and use.
+   - `Easy` to learn and use.
-   - Component-based architecture allows for reusable code.
+   - `Component-based architecture` allows for reusable code.
-   - High performance due to virtual DOM.
+   - High performance due to `virtual DOM`.
-   - Strong community support and extensive ecosystem.
+   - Strong `community support` and extensive ecosystem.
-   - Can be used for both client-side and server-side rendering.
+   - Can be used for both `client-side` and `server-side` rendering.

 4. **What are the disadvantages of using React?**
-   - Rapidly changing environment, requiring continuous learning.
+   - Rapidly changing environment, requiring `continuous learning`.
-   - JSX syntax can be unfamiliar and challenging for new developers.
+   - JSX syntax can be `unfamiliar and challenging` for new developers.
-   - Requires integration with other libraries for full-featured applications (e.g., routing, state management).
+   - Requires `integration with other libraries` for full-featured applications (e.g., routing, state management).

 5. **How does React compare to other frameworks like Angular and Vue.js?**
    - React is a library focused on building UI components, while Angular is a full-fledged framework.